eDuuck/SEVStudy/README.md

 2) Start VM with `sudo ./launch-qemu.sh -hda <VM_DISK.qcow2> -cdrom <Ubuntu 22.10 iso> -vnc :1` where `<Ubuntu 22.10 iso>` is the path to the regular Ubuntu installation iso.
 While you can use other Distros, their SEV support might vary.
 The most important part is, that they ship at least kernel version 5.19, as this is the first mainline kernel version that supports running as an SEV-SNP guest.
-3) Connect to the VM via a VNC viewer on port `5901` and perform a standard installation
+3) Connect to the VM via a VNC viewer on port `5901` and perform a standard installation.
+Alternatively, to perform a text-only installation, add `console=ttyS0` to the guest kernel command line when booting in Grub.
 4) Once the installation is done, terminate qemu with `ctrl a+x` or use `sudo kill $(pidof qemu-system-x86)`
 4) Start the VM again and connect with VNC.
 Install the OpenSSH server and configure it to autostart.
 The `./launch-qemu.sh` script already forwards VM port 22 to host port 2222 and VM port 8080 to host port 8080
 5) Use `sudo ./launch-qemu.sh -hda <VM_DISK.qcow2> -sev-snp` to start the VM with SEV-SNP protection.
 You might want to also supply the `-allow-debug`